roar-net/problem-statements/problems/optimal-scaling/README.md

 ### Explanation

 The solution of this example instance indicates that the optimal configuration for the system is to have one replica of the front-end service and one replica of the catalogue service.
-The overall availability of the system is around 98.71%, and the total cost is around 0.0346 $/hour.
+The value of the objective function is around 0.9871, with around 95.25% for the overall availability of the system, and the total cost is around 0.0346 $/hour.
 The solution meets all constraints.

 ### References